stgeorgeshurstville/bulletin/_docs/song.md

 4. To God be the Glory

 ## 4pm
-1. Take Heart
+1. Your Word
 2. Jesus Strong and Kind
-3. Your Word
+3. His Mercy is More
-4. Rock of Ages
+4. You Alone

 Check out the church spotify playlist [here](https://open.spotify.com/playlist/3gh0ZKXkJBDbNEnZqJJDXj?si=0908aa3f87544643)